Best Income Protection Insurance For Contractors In 2024

 How old will you be when your income protection for contractors policy matures?
 It is normal to align the plan end date with your retirement date.

 The later you leave it until retirement, the higher the cost of cover becomes.
 Insurance providers provide coverage up to the age of 70.
-Premiums will be significantly higher than coverage for an individual retiring at 60 or 65.
+Premiums will be higher than coverage for individuals retiring at 60 or 65.

 Length of Claims Period

 It is the period that a replacement salary will cover throughout a policy.
-Short term cover typically provides a payout from one to five years.
+Short-term cover typically provides a payout of one to five years.

-The lengthier the payout period, the higher the cost of coverage.
-Long term cover differs as it allows for the sum assured until retirement should you no longer be able to return to the workplace.
+The longer the payout period, the higher the cost of coverage.
+Long-term cover differs as it allows for the sum assured until retirement should you no longer be able to return to the workplace.

 Studies have shown that the average length of a claim period is just under eight years in the UK.
-It would suggest that taking out a long-term contractor income protection policy is a sound recommendation.
+This suggests that taking out a long-term contractor income protection policy is a sound recommendation.
 Insurance Hero adheres to this view.

 Premium – The Cost of Cover